Adeeb Kamal Ad-Deen

 Poetry

-Adeeb Kamal Ad-Deen is a poet, journalist, and translator who has degrees in Economics 1976 and English Literature from the University of Baghdad 1999 plus a Diploma of Interpreting (Arabic-English) from Adelaide Institute of TAFE, South Australia 2005.
+Adeeb Kamal Ad-Deen (Babylon, 1953) is an Iraqi-Australian poet, journalist, and translator who holds degrees in Economics and English Literature from the University of Baghdad, as well as a Diploma of Interpreting (Arabic–English) from the Adelaide Institute of TAFE, South Australia.

-As a translator, he has translated into Arabic short stories and poems from Australia, Japan, New Zealand, China, and the USA.
+As a translator, he has translated short stories and poems into Arabic from writers in Australia, Japan, New Zealand, China, and the United States.

-Adeeb Kamal Ad-Deen now lives in Australia as an Australian citizen.
-His poetry has been published in The Best Australian Poems 2007 (edited by Peter Rose) and The Best Australian Poems 2012 (edited by John Tranter), on many Australian websites and in magazines, and books, such as Southerly, Meanjin and Friendly Street Poets.
+Adeeb Kamal Ad-Deen lives in Australia as an Australian citizen.
+He was a special guest at Friendly Street Poets in Adelaide in 2004 and at Gallery de la Catessen in Adelaide in 2006.
+His poetry has been published in The Best Australian Poems 2007 (edited by Peter Rose) and The Best Australian Poems 2012 (edited by John Tranter), as well as on numerous Australian websites and in magazines and journals such as Southerly, Meanjin, and Friendly Street Poets.

 Books Published